Invoca/invoca-metrics/README.md

       }
     }

-The settings (`[service_name, server_name, cluster_name, sub_server_name, statsd_host, statsd_port]`) directly set on Invoca::Metrics will be the default values supplied if the individual identifier config does not supply the option.
+The settings (`[service_name, server_name, cluster_name, sub_server_name, statsd_host, statsd_port]`) directly set on `Invoca::Metrics` will be the default values supplied if the individual configuration does not supply the option.
 It's highly suggested that each configuration has its own `statsd_host` and `statsd_port` along with unique naming since writing the same metric from one statsd node could be overwritten by the same metric from a separate node.

-In order to set a configuration as the default, set the configuration key as `default_identifier`.
+In order to set a configuration as the default, set the configuration key as `default_config_key`.

-    Invoca::Metrics.default_identifier = :deployment_group
+    Invoca::Metrics.default_config_key = :deployment_group

-Any keys missing from the `default_identifier` config will by default have the values from the keys set directly on `Invoca::Metrics`.
+Any keys missing from the `default_config_key` config will by default have the values from the keys set directly on `Invoca::Metrics`.

 The full set of default values for the above example would then be